4 reviews

 Hotel

-Your day begins with a short transfer out of Porto to nearby Vilar do Pinheiro, avoiding an urbanised section of walking and allowing you to enjoy the changing scenery, from urban to rural, much sooner.
-Setting off you will begin your pilgrimage along the way of the yellow shells.
-Your route will wind its way first to Vilarinho, a small village known for its textile industry, and on to cross the medieval bridge over the Ave to reach Arcos.
-Your stresses will soon melt away as you enjoy your first day as a pilgrim and absorb the green countryside of the Camino de Portuguese.
-Arriving in Acros you will have time to relax at your accommodation and enjoy an evening meal, perhaps with a glass of wine.
+Your day begins with a short transfer out of Porto to nearby Mosteiro, avoiding a segment of urban walking and allowing you to experience walking through rural landscapes much sooner.
+It is time to set off!
+As you begin your pilgrimage along the way of the yellow shells, your route winds its way first to Vilarinho, a small village known for its textile industry, and onwards to cross the medieval bridge over the river Ave to reach Arcos.
+Any stresses you may have arrived with soon melt away as you experience your first day as a pilgrim and absorb the green countryside of The Portuguese Way.
+Arriving in Arcos, you will have time to relax at your accommodation and enjoy an evening meal, perhaps with a glass of wine.

 Accommodation